 Advanced Exploration – MNDM provides written notice of permit application below ground to First Nations and asks Chief to call company - time limit 50 days for MNDM to decide.
 MNDM can stop the clock and call for mediation if serious dispute with First Nations

 Closure Plans – Required to open a mine - company must prove that site can be rehabilitated after mine is closed - 45 days for First Nation and company consultation

-NOTE: The Mining Act in Ontario does not require First Nation consultation on traditional and Treaty territory for claim staking and early exploration.
+NOTE: The Mining Act in Ontario and its regulations do not require First Nation consultation on traditional and Treaty territory for claim staking and early exploration.

 The best websites available for more information: http://www.mndm.gov.on.ca/en and http://www.nrcan.gc.ca/minerals-metals/sites/www.nrcan.gc.ca.minerals-metals/files/files/pdf/abor-auto/mining-guide-eng.pd

 Q. A company wants to stake a claim (electronically on Ontario Crown land) in my territory.
 Claims can be staked electronically in Northern Ontario in early 2014.
 What can my First Nation do?

 Step 1.
 Company stakes a claim on Ontario Crown land and submits it to the Ministry of Northern Development and Mines.
 There is no requirement for company to contact First Nations prior to staking a claim.